Indicators for materiality (KPIs)

 Introduction of an option to postpone retirement

-Introduced to most business subsidiaries
+Introduced at business subsidiaries (98% introduction rate)

 Protection of human rights